linkdata/rap/README.md

 ### Set route record (0x02)

-Set one or more route lookups for a connection.
+Set one or more route lookups for a *muxer*.
 Once set, a route lookup value must not be changed.
-Only the upstream server may send this message to a connected gateway.
+This message may only be sent from the upstream server to a gateway.
 * One or more of:
   * `length` Lookup index.
 Must be a value greater than zero.
 Must not previously have been set.
   * `string` Host name.
 If the empty string (`0x00 0x01`), route applies to all host names.